TERMS OF SERVICE

 (k) Certain Notices.
 Pursuant to 47 U.S.C.
 Section 230(d), Provider hereby notifies Recipient that parental control protections (such as computer hardware, software, or filtering services) are commercially available that may assist in limiting access to material that is harmful to minors.
 Information regarding providers of such protections may be found on the Internet by searching “parental control protection” or similar terms.

-(l) Any URL referenced herein for an Online Policy may point to another URL which contains that content.
+(l) Any URL referenced herein for an Online Policy may point or redirect to another URL which contains that content.

 (n) Entire Agreement.
 This Agreement sets out all terms agreed between the parties and supersedes all other agreements between the parties relating to its subject matter.
 In entering into this Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in this Agreement.
-The terms located at a URL referenced in this Agreement and the Online Policies are incorporated by reference into the Agreement.
-After the Effective Date, we may provide an updated URL in place of any URL in this Agreement.
+The terms located at a URL (or a redirect from such URL) referenced in this Agreement and the Online Policies are incorporated by reference into this Agreement.
+After the Effective Date, Provider may provide an updated URL in place of any URL in this Agreement.

-We will not be bound by, and specifically object to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including for example, any term, condition or other provision (a) submitted by you in any order, receipt, acceptance, confirmation, correspondence or other document, related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaire, or (c) related to any invoicing process, vendor registration process, vendor approval process, scope of work, purchase order, or any other document that you submit to us, reference, or require us to complete.
+Provider will not be bound by, and specifically objects to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including for example, any term, condition or other provision (a) submitted by Recipient in any order, receipt, acceptance, confirmation, correspondence or other document, related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaire, or (b) related to any invoicing process, vendor registration process, vendor approval process, scope of work, purchase order, or any other document that Recipient submits to Provider, reference, or require Provider to complete.